You joined PAI in 2017 from the corporate sector. What attracted you to the private equity industry?

 My role is to be the main point of contact between our investors, our deal teams and our portfolio companies on ESG issues, to give them comfort that we are forward-thinkers on key sustainability topics.

-What are your priorities as ESG Manager?
+What are your priorities as Head of ESG?

 PAI is standing at a crossroads.
 It’s a well-established, traditional private equity firm, but we’ve learned a lot from our latest fundraising in terms of the ambitions of our investors in regards to sustainability.